haptome/dot_navigation_bar/README.md

 ```

-The constructor has 17 attributes related to the API:
+The constructor has 14 attributes related to the Widget:

 - `items`: A list of tabs to display, ie `Home`, `Profile`,`Cart`, etc
 - `currentIndex`: The tab to display.